fr00b0/nod/README.md

 generate make files or similiar.

 ### Linux
-To build and run the tests, execute the following from the test directory:
+To build and run the tests using gcc and gmake on linux, execute the following from the test directory:
 ```bash
 premake5 gmake
 make -C build/gmake